 Music and movement education are also important parts of the curriculum as well as the Arts.
 They offer children ways to express themselves, their feelings, experiences and ideas.
 These activities will help children develop control of their fine and gross-motor movement.

-Apart from the Montessori curriculum, Brainy Child Montessori also offers a range of enrichment courses on as we believe that children should be widely exposed to different fields and subjects.
+Apart from the Montessori curriculum, Brainy Child Montessori also offers a range of enrichment courses as we believe that children should be widely exposed to different fields and subjects.
+Click here to know more about our Enrichment Programmes.